Best Caliber for Deer Hunting: Settling the Whitetail Cartridge Debate

 .45-70 Government

 Although early .45-70 loads produced rainbow-like trajectories, modern ammo technology has come a long way in flattening them out.
-Still, the .45-70 is anything but a flat shooter.
+Even so, the .45-70 is by no means a flat shooter.

-What this cartridge does have in its favor is heavyweight bullets (up to 405 grains, although bullets in the 250- to 300-grain range are far more common) and a good amount of knockdown power.
+What this cartridge does have in its favor are heavyweight bullets (up to 405 grains, although bullets in the 250 to 300 grain range are far more common) and a good amount of knockdown power.

 The heavyweight bullets do a decent job of plowing through whatever might be in their paths – thick shoulder blades, brush, stray branches – which is why .45-70 Government rifles are often used as “brush guns.”